Checklist for international programme students and students taking freestanding courses

 Learning Swedish

 Are you eager to learn some Swedish before you arrive?
-There are many tutorials online or check at Study in Sweden.
-You may also apply for a Swedish course for immigrants (SFI) from Hermods for free.
+There are many tutorials online or visit Study in Sweden.

 After your studies